 London and theatre go hand-in-hand.
 Book a seat at St Martins Theatre to watch its longest running show, Agatha Christie’s Mousetrap.
 Elsewhere, snag the final few tickets for the inimitable Swan Lake at Royal Opera House, or make like the locals and book a table at Ronnie Scott’s, London’s longest-running jazz club.

 New & Noteworthy

-Soho’s Denmark Street has long been a hit with rock ’n’ roll fans, so music-themed Chateau Denmark is a welcome addition.
-Everything about this hotel is ostentatious; from the blood-red bathtubs to the shoulder-padded BTLR (butler).
-Also worth noting is boutique Hotel Amano, whose ‘Goldy’ suites feature golden bathtubs looking over Covent Garden.
+Soho’s Denmark Street has lots of rock ‘n’ roll heritage; music-themed Chateau Denmark is a welcome addition.
+Everything is ostentatious, from the blood-red bathtubs to the shoulder-padded BTLR (butler).
+Looking for a longer stay?
+Quintessentially Estates have a selection of rooms and apartments available for both short and long lets.
+Also worth noting is Hotel Amano, whose ‘Goldy’ suites have golden bathtubs looking over Covent Garden.